cmsd2/monotone/README.md

 Consider using rustup: https://www.rustup.rs

-Then run `cargo install monotone` to install the version from https://crates.io or `cargo install .` to build from checked out source.
+Then run `cargo install monotone` to install the version from https://crates.io or `cargo install --path=.` to install directly from checked out source.

 ### CLI on CI / CD